 A: We are available to students who are seeking help with academic or personal concerns, program of study questions, college resources/activities information, off-campus resources, pathway to graduation planning and goal-setting/motivation.

 A: We prefer that you make an appointment so you can receive our full attention.
 But you can always drop in, send an email to firstname.lastname@example.org, or call us at 910-678-8473

 A: The coaches are conveniently located in the Tony Rand Student Center!
 Just stop by the front desk and ask to speak with us.

 Q: What can I do to prepare for my appointment?

-A: Bringing a completed pre-survey and/or career assessment would be helpful.
+A: Bringing a career assessment would be helpful.
 Also, please bring any other relevant materials that you feel is related to your appointment.

 Q: Does coaching require a long-term commitment?

-A: We provide coaching services based on the students’ individual need.
-Some students may need to only stop in once while others may need to be seen throughout the semester.
+A: We provide coaching services based on each student’s individual need.
+Some students may need to stop in only once while others may benefit from meetings throughout the semester.

 These links are provided to help you achieve academic success!